puneetpahuja/cloJS/README.md

 In fact, apart from the simple, easy building-block functions that perform a well-defined and small part of the program's task well, most of the (spaghetti) code we write are complicated functions whose only job is to take the result of one function and transform it appropriately for input into the next function.
 This code handles the *flow* of the program, and tends to be hard to grok and painful to maintain, as their internal logic is almost entirely dependent on the functions they connect together.
 We all know what happens when the internals of one function are very dependent on that of another - changes to one part spread with epidemic proportions and speed across the entire pogram.

-Wouldn't it be wonderful if we could *abstract* this glue code into a general form that allows us to thread functions with different signatures accroding to some general patterns?
+Wouldn't it be wonderful if we could *abstract* this glue code into a general form that allows us to thread functions with different signatures according to some general patterns?
 Then our code could just be composed of simple *worker* functions and a generic threading framework.

 Well, that's exactly what Monads do.

-But first, let's (almost) restore your simple, straight-forward functions to their non-boxy form and see if we can make things work in another, more clever way.
+But first, let's (almost) restore your simple, straight-forward functions to their (almost) non-boxy form and see if we can make things work in another, more clever way.

 Let's step back from here: